 The owners of this house asked me to help them find a place for their kid's jackets, shoes and caps when they come in from outdoors.
 My first thought was to turn this little nook into a closet, but a wall would have made the usable space even shallower.
 We decided on an openable bench with space for shoes, a shelf with coat hooks, and a small cabinet at the top.

 This fireplace wall was built with three sets of bricks sticking out to support a beam.
-I purchased a 7 1/2" x 5 1/2" fir for the 104" beam, which the intention to cover the double upper and single lower bricks.
-The beam weighed over 100 lbs., and I decided to trim it down to… Continue reading Fir fireplace mantel
+I purchased a 7 1/2" x 5 1/2" fir for the 104" beam, with the intention to cover the double upper and single lower bricks.
+The beam weighed over 100 lbs., and I decided to trim it down to… Continue reading Fir Fireplace Mantel

 This project was delayed because of COVID-related materials availability and prices, but I was happy with how it came out.
 The lower unit is 16" depth; the upper units are 14" depth.
 The shelves are 5/4 primed pine, and the counter is 1 1/2" maple with a combination of slate gray and red oak Minwax oil stains, finished with polyurethane.